klsember/cc-challenge/README.md

 # CcChallenge

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1. - modified to trigger PR

 ## Development server